 The most important single thing is to focus obsessively on the customer.
 Our goal is to be earth’s most customer-centric company.

-Customer centricity is a mindset and a way of doing business that focuses on creating positive experiences as the customer journey takes buyers through the full set of products and services that the enterprise offers.
+Customer centricity is a mindset and a way of doing business that focuses on creating positive experiences for the customer through the full set of products and services that the enterprise offers.

 Customer-centric businesses generate greater profits, increased employee engagement, and more satisfied customers.
 Customer-centric governments and nonprofits create the resiliency, sustainability, and alignment needed to fulfill their mission.
 All customer-centric enterprises deliver whole-product solutions that are designed with a deep understanding of customer needs.